gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 .. index:: No_Exceptions

-[RM H.4] This restriction ensures at compile time that there are no raise statements and no exception handlers.
+[RM H.4] This restriction ensures at compile time that there are no raise statements and no exception handlers and also suppresses the generation of language-defined run-time checks.

 No_Finalization
 ---------------